pxlsspace/Pxls/README.md

 Commands are entered directly into the running instance (stdin):

 - `reload` - Reloads the main configuration, applying _most_ changes immediately.
+Also reloads the user and faction cache.
 - `save` - Saves the map.
 - `role <user> <role>` - Changes the role of the user.
 The role can be either `USER`, `TRIALMOD`, `MODERATOR`, `DEVELOPER`, or `ADMIN`.
 - `alert <text>` - Sends an popup-like alert to all users on the canvas.